COINtoolbox/CosmoABC/docs/source/index.rst

-CosmoABC - Likelihood free inference for cosmology
+cosmoabc - Likelihood free inference for cosmology
 =============================================================

-``CosmoABC`` is a package which enables parameter inference using an Approximate Bayesian Computation (ABC) algorithm, as described in Ishida et al., 2015 [LINK].
+``cosmoabc`` is a package which enables parameter inference using an Approximate Bayesian Computation (ABC) algorithm, as described in `Ishida et al., 2015 <http://arxiv.org/abs/1504.06129>`_.

 The code was originally designed for cosmological parameter inference from galaxy clusters number counts based on Sunyaev-Zel'dovich measurements.
 In this context, the cosmological simulations were performed using the `NumCosmo library <http://www.nongnu.org/numcosmo/>`_ .

-Nevertheless, the user can easily take advantage of the ABC sampler along with his/her own simulator, as well as  test personalized prior distributions, summary statistics and distance functions.
+Nevertheless, the user can easily take advantage of the ABC sampler along with his/her own simulator, as well as  test personalized prior distributions and distance functions.

 Get it now!